samrocketman/docker-compose-emby/README.md

 update the `volumes` section.  **Do not delete the `emby-data` volume** or your emby service will lose its configuration every time the service is restarted.

-It is recommended to attach your media as read-only to Emby so that Emby doesn't accidentally delete your media.
+It is recommended to attach your media as read-only to Emby so that your media isn't accidentally deleted through Emby.
 Mounting as read-only adds an extra layer of security.

 ```yaml
 services: